 Locos or Chilean Abalone Seafood

-The most common way to find locos prepared in Chile is in the dish known as Locos con Mayo.
+The most common way to eat locos in Chile is in the dish Locos con Mayo.
 As the name implies, locos are prepared with mayonnaise.

 When I first looked at the plate, I was surprised to see so much mayo on the locos.
 We typically do not use mayonnaise at all and was concerned that it was there to mask the taste.

 The texture of the locos was crunchy and firm.
 It was hard to cut and needed a steak knife.
 Once I bit into it, I found it having a mild flavor similar to a calamari steak and maybe even scallops.

 To be honest, even though the locos looked a little strange, what they lack in looks, they make up in taste.
 After one bite you understand why they are a “delicacy”.

-7,500 CLP (Chilean Pesos) Approx $10.55 USD.
+7,500 CLP (Chilean Pesos) Approx $8.92 USD.

 Today, the only legal way for Chilean fishermen to catch locos is to have a permit.
 This makes them sustainable, however illegal fishing is common.
 Summertime, which is December through April is the best time to eat fresh locos.

 This Chilean seafood dish was surprising in many ways.
 First the look.
 The pastel de jaiba came in a dish, similar to a soup bowl.
 It was a white, thick liquid, dotted with pieces of red crab.
 A very different presentation as we were expecting something close to baked crab cakes.

 She found it rich, creamy and flavorful.
 We asked the waitress how the dish was prepared and she told us it had four simple ingredients: cheese, milk, bread and crab.

 4,500 CLP (Chilean Pesos) Approx $6.33 USD

-Mercado Central, San Pablo 967, Santiago, Chile.
+Address: Mercado Central, San Pablo 967, Local 93- 94, Santiago, Chile.